tisenres/HarrySchoolAdminWeb/Admin Docs/main-instructions.md

 "Use the code-reviewer to identify root cause, coordinate with original implementer for resolution, use the test-automator to create regression prevention tests, and use the security-auditor for security impact assessment"

 # Performance degradation response
-"Use the performance-engineer to identify performance bottleneck, coordinate with database-optimizer for query optimization, coordinate with frontend-developer for UI improvements, and use the deployment-engineer for production optimization"
+"Use the performance-engineer to identify performance bottleneck, coordinate with database-optimizer for query optimization, coordinate with frontend-developer for UI improvements, and use the deployment-strategist for production optimization"
 ```

 ### 13. Success Measurement & Optimization